party-repl/clojure-party-repl/readme.md

 is dedicated to stdout/stderr.
 Additionally, add an option to hook into all stdout/err streams on a remote socket REPL, so all output can be seen even from other threads.
-- [ ] Show results next to the code in the file that generated them like proto-repl.
 - [ ] Sayid debugging support
 - [ ] The ability to add breakpoints or wrap seamless print statements around blocks of code.
 These would be a first-class UI feature, imagine a purple box wrapped around code that would print it out, every time